prmr/SoftwareDesign/modules/Module-03.md

 ## Exercises

-Exercises prefixed with **(+)** are optional, more challenging questions aimed to provide you with additional design and programming experience.
-Exercises prefixed with **(P)** (for "project") will incrementally guide you towards the ultimate completion of a complete Solitaire application.
+Exercises prefixed with :star: are optional, more challenging questions aimed to provide you with additional design and programming experience.
+Exercises prefixed with :spades: will incrementally guide you towards the ultimate completion of a complete Solitaire application.

 For maximum learning effectiveness, I recommend peeking at the [answers](answers/Answers-03.md) only after giving the problems an honest try.